PyLink/PyLink/docs/technical/hooks-reference.md

 - `['42XAAAAAB', 'PRIVMSG', {'target': '#dev', 'text': 'test', 'ts': 1451174041}]`

-On UnrealIRCd, because SETHOST is mapped to CHGHOST, `:GL SETHOST blah` would return the raw hook data of this (with the nick converted into UID automatically by the protocol module):
+On UnrealIRCd, because SETHOST is mapped to CHGHOST, `:jlu5 SETHOST blah` would return the raw hook data of this (with the nick converted into UID automatically by the protocol module):

 - `['001ZJZW01', 'CHGHOST', {'ts': 1451174512, 'target': '001ZJZW01', 'newhost': 'blah'}]`

 Some hooks, like MODE, are more complex and can include the entire state of a channel.
-This will be further described later. `:GL MODE #chat +o PyLink-devel` is converted into (pretty-printed for readability):
+This will be further described later. `:jlu5 MODE #chat +o PyLink-devel` is converted into (pretty-printed for readability):

 ```
 ['001ZJZW01',